ccbrown/neural-net/README.md

 ## A More Advanced Example

 Since the library is general purpose, we can implement some more advanced networks without adding too much complexity.
 For a slightly more advanced network, see the [examples/darknet53](examples/darknet53) directory.
-It implements inference for the Darknet53 using pre-trained weights to classify images as belonging to one of 1000 ImageNet classes.
+It implements inference for the Darknet53 network using pre-trained weights to classify images as belonging to one of 1000 ImageNet classes.